 Compost (Organics) Collection Program

-Starting January 1, 2022, the State of California, Alameda County and the City of Union City require that compostable and recyclable materials be separated and kept out of landfills under the State’s Organics Reduction and Recycling Law (Senate Bill 1383).
-This law aims to address climate change by reducing the amount of compostable and recyclable materials going to landfill by 75% by January 1, 2025.
+Starting January 1, 2022, the State of California, Alameda County and the City of Union City require residents and businesses to separate and keep recyclable and compostable materials out of landfills under the State’s Organics Reduction and Recycling Law (Senate Bill 1383).
+This law aims to address climate change by reducing the amount of recyclable and compostable materials going to landfill by 75% by January 1, 2025.

-In Union City, Senate Bill (SB) 1383 will be implemented under the Organics Reduction and Recycling Ordinance (ORRO) and Union City Municipal Code Chapter 7.24, in partnership with Republic Services, Tri-CED Community Recycling, and Stop Waste.
+Senate Bill (SB) 1383 is implemented in Alameda County under the county-wide Organics Reduction and Recycling Ordinance and in Union City under Municipal Code Chapter 7.24, in partnership with Republic Services, Tri-CED Community Recycling, and Stop Waste.

 What is Accepted in the Green Compost Bin/Cart?